FAQs | Institutional Review Board

 Yes, if the protocol is an industry sponsored, non-oncology study, you have the option to switch to WIRB.
 However, the Temple IRB will not force a change in IRB if the sponsor does not want to switch IRBs.

-If you want to switch IRBs, please submit a Temple IRB modification request e-form via ERA.
-Include all of the study materials with the modification request form.
+If you want to switch IRBs, please submit a Temple IRB amendment request e-form via ERA.
+Include all of the study materials with the amendment request form.
 We will forward the entire study file to WIRB.

 No.Submit the WIRB study to the Temple IRB and we will forward it to WIRB.
 See the WIRB Information Sheet for more details.